-Locate work table and miter saw in a safe and convenient location relative to the installation area.
-Locate the panel clips and screws for fastening clips to the panels.
-Screws are provided for fastening the clip to the panels but it is the installers' responsibility to provide the proper fastener type and length for attaching the clips to the substrate.
-Panel Prep: Locate the panel that is to be installed first, remove it from the crate, and inspect again for damage.
+Panel Prep: Locate the panel that is to be installed first, remove it from the crate and inspect again for damage.
 Place the panel on the work table and peel back the protective film from the panel return legs.
 Trim off the loose film using a single edge razor blade taking care not to scratch the panel finish (Figure 5).
-If penetrations need to be cut in the panel they should be done so at this time.
-Figure 5
+If penetrations need to be cut in the panel it should be done so at this time.

+Cutting Penetrations:

-Cutting Penetrations: Verify location and size of penetration, remembering to allow for engagement into anchor extrusions.
+Verify location and size of penetration remembering to allow for engagement into anchor extrusions.
 Mark penetration on the back of the panel and drill a pilot hole within the penetration large enough for a jig saw blade.
 Cut the opening from the back side of the panel using a variable speed jig saw with a plywood cutting blade (Figure 6).
 Smooth the cut with a single cut metal file.
 Figure 6

 Note: If the object penetrating the panel does not have a weatherproof escutcheon, you will need to caulk around the object penetrating.
-Therefore, the panel will require a return leg around the opening to caulk to.
+Therefore the panel will require a return leg around the opening to caulk to.
 Cut opening in the same manner as above except that the opening should be 1" smaller than the object penetrating the panel.
 Using the router and the v-bit, rout grooves around the opening 1" away from the opening (Figure 7).
 Figure 7